oleobal/MTGBot/README.md

 "company" makes you feel less alone.

 "cowsay" and "toilet" are classic ASCII art generators.
-    Pass them text for normal use ; use "-h" option for more.
-    Use <command> list-files to see the alternate cows or fonts.
-    Cowsay also has a sister command, "cowthink".
     Example :
         tron cowsay -f dragon-and-cow.cow I'm a [Clockwork Dragon]
 ```